Bishes-Maharjan/streamify/README.md

 ---

-**Built with ❤️ as a learning project in framework migration and full-stack development**
+**Built as a learning project in framework migration and modern full-stack development**